 …and much else besides!

-To help you understand these, I’d recommend reading the ICO’s Guide to GDPR — it contains an overview of all the key issues along with useful checklists which help you through the process of becoming compliant.
+To help you understand these, I’d recommend reading the guide to GDPR on the GDPR.EU website — it contains an overview of all the key issues along with useful checklists that guide you through the process of becoming compliant.

-It’s also advisable to get a lawyer to look over your website once you’ve put the above measures in place, and to provide you with advice about GDPR compliance in general.
+And, as mentioned more than once in this post, it’s also advisable to ask a lawyer to look over your Squarespace website once you’ve put the above measures in place, and to provide you with advice about GDPR compliance in general.